Iowa primary voters deciding King’s fate, Ernst’s challenger

 “There is a little bit of concern that he’s become tone deaf to some of these issues,” longtime King supporter Ann Trimble Ray said, referring to voters’ concern that King has been marginalized in Congress, though she remains a believer of the congressman.

-King has a number of factors working against him, including signs of high turnout.
-A spike in new voters registered as Republicans in the district are less likely to be longtime King supporters, who have never left the voter rolls.
+If King loses, establishment Republicans suggest the state’s lone GOP-held U.S. House seat would likely remain in the party’s hands, while a King primary victory could jeopardize the seat by setting up a rematch with the Democrat who came within 2 percentage points of beating him two years ago.

-King, who has aired no television ads, has been outspent by Feenstra and conservative groups backing him.
-Feenstra has been endorsed by abortion rights opposition group National Right to Life, once a longtime King supporter, and the U.S. Chamber of Commerce, the nation’s largest business lobbying group.
+King has been vastly outspent by Feenstra and conservative groups backing him, including onetime King backer National Right to Life, and the U.S. Chamber of Commerce, the nation’s largest business lobbying group.

 Yet the crowded field, which includes a former county supervisor and two businessmen, could benefit King by siphoning supporting from Feenstra.
 To avoid a nominating convention, a winning primary candidate must receive at least 35 percent of the vote.